 Although the majority of commuting trips in the city are by private automobile, Brockton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Brockton area by reducing both traffic and air pollution.

-The percentage of adults in Brockton who are college-educated is close to the national average for all communities of 21.84%: 18.64% of the adults in Brockton have a bachelor's degree or advanced degree.
+The education level of Brockton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.64% of adults 25 and older in Brockton have a college degree.

 The per capita income in Brockton in 2018 was $27,439, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $109,756 for a family of four.
 However, Brockton contains both very wealthy and poor people as well.